-This year our school is participating in Differentiated Assistance, and we are working with county experts on doing a robust needs assessment for student groups in the red on the CA Dashboard.
+Our school is participating in Differentiated Assistance, and we are working with county experts.
+We did a robust needs analysis for student groups in the red on the CA Dashboard.
 We also used additional data State and local metrics to identify student groups' performance gaps and resource inequities.
 We used student outcomes data from the latest CA Dashboard, DataQuest, CALPADS reports, and local LCAP data tracking.
 The data shows that multiple areas must be addressed as goals and actions in the LCAP.
 Our internal data collection and reporting system uses metrics that are aligned with state indicators and local performance indicators.
 We regularly monitor and evaluate our identified outcomes, so that we can make program adjustments in areas that require improvement.
-As a professional network, we used a fishbone protocol for our needs assessment around our low graduation and academic results.
+As a professional network, we used a fishbone protocol for our needs assessment around our low graduation results.
 This revealed that multiple causes play into the graduation rate that needs to be managed, such as credit completion, attendance, student motivation, parent engagement, and tutoring.

-Last year, our school was identified for Comprehensive Support and Improvement (CSI), as the result of a low federal 4-5 year cohort graduation rate.
-Each year we engage in a cycle of improvement and examine the school data to determine if we will need to readdress actions in the areas of graduation, credit completion, EL reclassification, and academic indicators by increasing tutoring support for students who are in line to graduate.
+Our school was identified for Comprehensive Support and Improvement (CSI), as the result of a low federal 4-5-year cohort graduation rate.
+Each year we engage in a cycle of improvement and examine the school data to determine if we will need to take action in the areas of graduation, credit completion, EL reclassification, and academic indicators by increasing tutoring support for students who are in line to graduate.
+This section describes our needs assessment, to meet the federal requirement for CSI.

-State performance indicators from the California School Dashboard show the following indicators were very low or had a red status:
+State performance indicators from the California School Dashboard show the following indicators were very low: